Wall Street gripped by trade war fears

 “Investors are looking to take some money off the table.”

-The Cboe Volatility Index, the most widely followed barometer of expected near-term volatility in the S&P 500, was up 3.25 points at 21.11, after touching a three-day high of 21.24.
+The Cboe Volatility Index .VIX, the most widely followed barometer of expected near-term volatility in the S&P 500, was up 3.25 points at 21.11, after touching a three-day high of 21.24.

 U.S. treasury prices gained as the fears of a trade war sent investors to safe-haven investments.

-The S&P 500 technology index, the best performing sector over the past year, fell 1.63 percent.
-Apple, Microsoft, Amazon and Alphabet dropped 0.9 percent to 3 percent.
+The S&P 500 technology index .SPLRCT, the best performing sector over the past year, fell 1.63 percent.
+Apple (AAPL.O), Microsoft (MSFT.O), Amazon (AMZN.O) and Alphabet GOOGLE dropped 0.9 percent to 3 percent.

-Facebook shares fell 1.5 percent, reversing course after brief gains early in the session.
+Facebook shares FOB. fell 1.5 percent, reversing course after brief gains early in the session.

-AbbVie slumped about 11 percent after the drugmaker said it would not seek accelerated approval for its experimental lung cancer treatment based on results from a mid-stage study.
+AbbVie (ABBV.N) slumped about 11 percent after the drugmaker said it would not seek accelerated approval for its experimental lung cancer treatment based on results from a mid-stage study.

 Declining issues outnumbered advancers on the NYSE for a 2.79-to-1 ratio, and for a 3.05-to-1 ratio on the Nasdaq.